Pylons/substanced/docs/glossary.rst

      ``substanced.manage_prefix`` key in your ``development.ini`` or
      ``production.ini`` configuration files.

-   API view
+   JSON API view
-     A :term:`view configuration` that is only invoked when a user visits a URL prepended with the :term:`API prefix`.
+     A :term:`view configuration` that is only invoked when a user visits a URL prepended with the :term:`JSON API prefix`.

-   API prefix
+   JSON API prefix
-     The prepended portion of the URL (usually ``/api``) which signifies that view lookup should be done only amongst the set of views registered as :term:`API view` types.
+     The prepended portion of the URL (usually ``/api``) which signifies that view lookup should be done only amongst the set of views registered as :term:`JSON API view` types.
 This can be changed by setting the ``substanced.api_prefix`` key in your ``development.ini`` or
      ``production.ini`` configuration files.